AndreySosnovyy/flutter_pin_code/README.md

 ### Biometrics

 This package uses [**local_auth**](https://pub.dev/packages/local_auth) for handling biometrics.
-Using PinCodeController you can check if biometrics is available on current device, set it if so, test it, remove.
+By using PinCodeController you can check if biometrics is available on current device, set it if so, test it, remove.

 > **_NOTE:_** Biometrics may only work on **real devices**!